-I have often wondered does deer taste better than buck.
-I have had the opportunity to eat both and they are both quite delicious.
-I have also heard that deer tastes better than buck, but I have never been able to confirm that.
+I have often wondered does deer taste better than buck. once i had the opportunity to eat both and they are both quite delicious.
+I have also heard that deer tastes better than buck, but never been able to confirm that.

-I decided to do a little research and see if I could find out the answer to this question.
-I found that deer does indeed taste better than buck.
+So, did a little research and see if I could find out the answer to this question and found that deer does indeed taste better than buck.
 The main reason for this is because deer is a lot leaner than buck.

 This means that there is less fat on the meat, which makes it healthier and tastier.
 Deer also has a higher protein content than buck, which makes it a more filling meal.